-A substantial portion of the Company's revenues are derived from long-term contracts requiring development and delivery of complex equipment built to customer specifications.
+A substantial portion of the Company's revenues is derived from long-term contracts requiring development and delivery of complex equipment built to customer specifications.
 Sales related to long-term contracts are accounted for under the authoritative guidance for the percentage-of-completion method of accounting (ASC 605-35).
-Sales and earnings under these contracts are recorded either based on the ratio of actual costs incurred to date to total estimated costs expected to be incurred related to the contract or as products are shipped under the units-of-delivery method.
+Sales and earnings under these contracts are recorded either based on the ratio of actual costs incurred to date to total estimated costs expected to be incurred related to the contract, or as products are shipped under the units-of-delivery method.
 Anticipated losses on contracts are recognized in full in the period in which losses become probable and estimable.
 Changes in estimates of profit or loss on contracts are included in earnings on a cumulative basis in the period the estimate is changed.

 In the first quarter of fiscal year 2011, the Company recorded an additional forward loss of \$8.5 million on a government satellite communication program due to the significant additional labor and material costs for rework and testing required to complete the program requirements and specifications.
-Including this program, in fiscal years 2012, 2011 and 2010, the Company recorded losses of approximately \$1.4 million, \$12.1 million and \$9.3 million, respectively, related to loss contracts.
+Including this program, in fiscal years 2013, 2012 and 2011, the Company recorded losses of approximately \$3.1 million, \$1.4 million and \$12.1 million, respectively, related to loss contracts.